 Great atmosphere, and great burgers.
 They have an amazing list that goes beyond the traditional cheeseburger.

 This one is definitely a hidden gem, but the tacos are authentic and delicious.
-Go on Friday or Saturday because they have pupusas that will “speak to your soul” according to Hannah’s sister.
+Go on Friday or Saturday because they have pupusas that will "speak to your soul" according to my sister, Haley.

 They make the best latté in Baton Rouge and they try to source as many of their ingredients locally as possible.
 Definitely a great brunch spot!